canberksahin/canberksahin/README.md

   <summary>I'm currently working on a couple of things besides the college. </summary>
   <ul>
     <br>
-    <li>Taking a Swift Online Course, and looking forward to contribute to any iOS open source project.</li>
+    <li><del>Taking a Swift Online Course, and looking forward to contribute to any iOS open source project.</del></li>
+    <li>Still pursuing my iOS Development Journey, and currently working on some projects as well as spending all the spare time on SwiftUI.</li>
     <li>Learning editing photos by using Adobe Lighroom, as well as drawing some vectors in Adobe Illustrator.</li>
     <li>Looking forward to take a Web Development Course in future besides school curriculum.</li>
     <li>Inquiring more about UX/UI.</li>